 They are not necessarily an indication that a property is a good investment.
 Before you sign on the dotted line, do your “due diligence” to confirm all the financial aspects of investing in a particular property.

 Here are a couple of standard rules used by investors when deciding if a property is worth looking into:

-Many real estate investors will only consider single-family rentals that are closer to the 2% rule, where the rent is almost 2% of the purchase price of the home.
+Many real estate buyers will only consider investing in single-family rentals that are closer to the 2% rule, where the rent is almost 2% of the purchase price of the home.

 Remember, the 1% rule is a quick calculation to help you decide if you would even consider a property.
 And keep in mind, the purchase price should include any repairs that need to be done to the property before you can put it on the rental market.